Risk Management Tools & Resources

 Although cumbersome and time-consuming, understanding state-specific — and international, if applicable — telehealth laws and regulations, practice acts, and standards of care is vital for healthcare providers and organizations participating in telehealth programs.
 Failure to do so could have legal and disciplinary implications.

-To learn more about laws and regulations in the state(s) in which you practice, visit the Center for Connected Health Policy website, which breaks down current laws and policies for all 50 states and the District of Columbia and provides information about pending legislation and regulations.
+To learn more about laws and regulations in the state(s) in which you practice, visit the Center for Connected Health Policy website, which tracks laws and policies for all 50 states, the District of Columbia, Puerto Rico, and the Virgin Islands and provides information about pending legislation.
 Additionally, healthcare providers can contact state medical, osteopathic, dental, or nursing boards for information related to telehealth regulations.

 Endnotes

 2 Center for Connected Health Policy.
-(2021).
-State telehealth laws and Medicaid program policies executive summary: A comprehensive scan of 50 states and D.C. findings & highlights.
-Retrieved from www.cchpca.org/resources/state-telehealth-laws-and-reimbursement-policies-report-fall-2021/
+(2024).
+State telehealth laws and Medicaid program policies summary report: The highlights & findings of a comprehensive scan of 50 states, D.C., Puerto Rico and the Virgin Islands.
+Retrieved from www.cchpca.org/2024/11/Fall2024_ExecutiveSummaryFINAL.pdf

 3 ECRI.
 (2022, February 18).
 Regulatory and liability considerations for telehealth.
 Health System Risk Management.
 Retrieved from www.ecri.org